Skip to main content

 How It Works

-The Zild Platform is built as a multi-tenant AI orchestration layer that connects communication channels, intelligent agents, workflows, and enterprise integrations.
-At a high level, the execution flow follows this structure: Channel → App → Agent → Workflow → Integration → Response This architecture ensures scalability, modularity, and enterprise-grade control.
+The Zild Platform operates as an AI Agent Management Platform (AMP) — a centralized orchestration and governance layer that connects generative AI models, communication channels, workflows, and enterprise systems.
+Zild is designed to transform AI agents into managed, secure, and scalable enterprise assets.
+At a high level, the execution flow follows this structure: Channel → App → Agent → Conversation Engine → Workflow Engine → Integrations → Response Each layer has a defined responsibility, enabling modularity, observability, and enterprise-grade control.

 1. Channel Layer

-Channels are the external communication surfaces where end users interact with your AI agents.
-Supported channel types include:
+Channels are the external communication interfaces where users interact with AI agents.
+Currently supported channel types include:

 • WhatsApp